 THE EVOLUTION OF MY WIRE SCULPTURES

-In 2016 I had another opportunity to sit in on an Academy dance class.
-This time I did hundreds of rapid gesture sketches of the dancers in motion, moving my ball point pen over the surface of the paper in a continuous motion.
+In 2016 I had an opportunity to sit in on an Academy dance class.
+I did hundreds of rapid gesture sketches of the dancers in motion, moving my ball point pen over the surface of the paper in a continuous motion.
 Most were unintelligible.
 But some evoked dance moves.
 This got me thinking, how could I use those sketches?

 Now, I collect cookie cutters and like to bake cookies.
 And I had previously made a few of my own cutters from aluminum flashing of some dancing figures I had photographed in 2003.
 And I used those home made cutters to make dancer cookies for some art openings at the Cape Cod Museum of Art.